Federal Small Business Certifications

 Small Disadvantaged Business (SDB)

-Since October 2008, small businesses can self-represent their status as a small disadvantaged business (SDB).
-You do not have to submit an application to SBA for SDB status.
-Self-representation occurs during your registration with the System for Award Management (SAM.gov).
 Eligibility requirements include: The firm must be 51% or more owned and control by one or more disadvantaged persons; the disadvantaged person or persons must be socially disadvantaged and economically disadvantaged; the firm must be small, according to SBA’s size standards.
-Additional information can be found in the Small Business Administration Contracting Guide.
+Additional information can be found here.

 Veteran and Service-Disabled Veteran Owned Small Business